Scent Articles Demystified: Selection, Care, and Training Tips

 Scent articles are standardized objects used in competitive obedience exercises where the dog must identify and retrieve an article carrying their handler's scent from among several identical, unscented articles.

-In AKC Utility competitions, handlers present two sets of articles:
+In AKC Utility competitions, handlers present two sets of articles, chosen from three types:

 - A set of metal articles